-Gender Lead: The Gender Lead will lead gender integration throughout the entire award period as FFP considers attention to gender integration key to realizing intended outcomes.
-The Gender Lead should have an in-depth understanding of gender, age, and other socio-cultural factors in the context of food security programming; a demonstrated capacity to lead the collection, analysis, and utilization of information from a broad range of sources.
-The Gender Lead should also have skills in participatory data collection and facilitating collaborative problem solving; and the ability to foster commitment and build capacity among activity staff and in-country actors to gender integration and empowerment.
-A bachelor's degree in a relevant academic area plus five years of field experience at the community level is required.
+Gender, Youth, and Social Dynamics Lead: GYSD Lead will ensure that the social dimensions of food security and community resilience are effectively addressed across all activity components, at all levels, throughout the entire award period.
+Attention to social dynamics-in particular, gender and youth integration-is critical to realizing FFP intended outcomes.
+The GYSD Lead should have an in-depth understanding of gender, age, and other locally significant socio-cultural factors in the context of food security programming; and a demonstrated capacity to lead the collection, analysis, and utilization of information from a broad range of sources.
+The GYSD Lead should also have skills in participatory learning & action and facilitating collaborative problem solving; the ability to foster commitment and build capacity among activity staff and in-country actors to ensure gender and youth integration and empowerment; and an in-depth understanding of food security programming.
+A bachelor's degree in a relevant academic area-e.g. a social science discipline--plus 7 years of field experience at the community level is required.

 Monitoring and Evaluation Lead: The M&E Lead will provide technical expertise and leadership to generate and analyze quality evidence and data through monitoring, assessments, and evaluations.
 The M&E Lead is a technician with demonstrated experience in building or strengthening monitoring systems, quantitative and qualitative analysis, survey and sample design and effectively promoting evidence-based program management.
 A master's degree in a quantitative field (economics, agricultural/development economics, statistics, bio-statistics; nutrition, applied sociology, anthropology, or other relevant subject) with significant training in quantitative methods plus eight years relevant experience, or a PhD in any of the stated field of study above, with at least six years relevant work experience is required.
-Additional required qualifications include demonstrated experience in leading the M&E of a large award, knowledge about ToCs, logic model, food and nutrition security indicators, M&E plans, data quality assurance, data utilization, and gender integration into M&E and experience and expertise in developing and operationalizing a comprehensive monitoring and evaluation plan (please see the [FFP Policy and Guidance for Monitoring, Evaluation, and Reporting](#) for the components of an M&E plan).
+Additional required qualifications include demonstrated experience in leading the M&E of a large award, knowledge about TOCs, logic models, food and nutrition security indicators, M&E plans, data quality assurance, data utilization, and gender integration into M&E and experience and expertise in developing and operationalizing a comprehensive monitoring and evaluation plan (please see the [FFP Policy and Guidance on Monitoring, Evaluation, and Reporting](#) for the components of an M&E plan).